 - Evaporator coil problems: On your air conditioner, evaporator coil problems, including just not being cleaned regularly, can cause condensation.

 - Refrigerant leaks: Also on your air conditioner, a refrigerant leak can also cause condensation issues.

 Are you ready to solve the problem of condensation on your air ducts before it starts to cause more problems?
-Reach out to us at Kentucky Climate Control to get help with your condensation problems and stop them once and for all.
+Reach out to us at Kentucky Climate Control to get help with your air duct condensation problems.
+Our team of London KY HVAC experts will stop these issues once and for all.